Note: This is an updated repost featuring some of my favorite end-of-October lesson ideas.

 1. Fear Factors – Why do folks even like corn mazes and haunted houses, anyway?
 In this non-fiction lesson, students read an interview with a sociologist who explains why some people enjoy being scared more than others.
 Hooray for interesting informational text!

-4. Get to Know Poe – October wouldn’t be complete without some Edgar Allan Poe.
-You can study Poe’s super-sad life by either having kids watch and reflect on the Biography channel’s 43-minute video (I use this lesson in the computer lab to let kids watch, pause, and answer questions at their own pace) or have students do their own research as they complete this organizer worksheet.
+3. Get to Know Poe – October wouldn’t be complete without some Edgar Allan Poe.
+Skip the tired PowerPoint overviews and have students learn about Poe’s super-sad life by allowing them to guide their own research as they complete this organizer worksheet.

-Okay, now go get your scare on, everyone!
+Okay, now go get your scare on.
+Happy Halloween, everyone!